Commander-Kunal/Cursor_Controller_using_Hand_Gestures/README.md

 **License**

-This project is open-source.
-See the LICENSE.md file for more information.
+This project is licensed under the **MIT License**.

+See the `LICENSE.md` file for more details.
+(You will need to create a `LICENSE.md` file in your repository, for example, by choosing the MIT License template when on GitHub).
 ________________________________________

 **About Author**